 - Some drug companies offer low or no cost medicine to low-income individuals.
 Ask your pharmacist if he

 or she knows of programs or do a search on the Internet of the companies that make your medicines.
 Some programs can

-also be found at Medical Help Resources on
+also be found under the Medical Help Resources tab on FloridaHealthFinder.gov.

 You may also want to read Understanding